1099-C surprise: Canceled debt often taxable as income

 Surprise tax problem

-The problem: Many consumers have no clue what the 1099-C forms are, and some may be trashing the cancellation of debt notices because the forms are sent by creditors or debt collectors with whom they thought they no longer had business.
-Still others are not filing the 1099-Cs with their federal income tax returns -- putting taxpayers at risk for IRS audits, penalties and fines.
+The problem: Many consumers have no clue what 1099-C forms are, and some may trash cancellation of debt notices because the forms are sent by the same debt collectors with whom they thought they no longer had business.
+Still others are not filing the 1099-Cs with their federal income tax returns – putting taxpayers at risk for IRS audits, penalties and fines.
 Consumer credit counselors and tax attorneys say few consumers are aware of the tax implications of settling to pay a lesser amount than they owe in credit card debt.

 National Foundation for Credit Counseling

 The number of surprise tax problems grew as the amount of bad debt shot up during the recession, and has lingered since.

 According to the IRS, the number of 1099-C cancellation of debt forms filed with the federal government by creditors and debt collectors has seen a massive increase, including a huge surge after the recession.
-The IRS received fewer than 1 million forms in the calendar year 2003 and 5.98 million in 2014.
-The projected number for 2015 is 6.5 million, and the IRS expects to get 8 million debt forgiveness forms in 2023.
+The IRS received fewer than 1 million forms in the calendar year 2003 and projects it will get 5.7 million in 2016.

 |DEBT FORGIVEN, NOT FORGOTTEN BY IRS: